Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/How to run a campaign in Wildemount.md

 Not all campaigns set in [[Wildemount]] need to deal with the war directly.
 That is, the characters aren’t expected to conscript with one army or another, or even serve as mercenaries.
 The effects of war are far-reaching and multifarious, and loose-cannon adventurers are the perfect people to get involved in the countless conflicts sparked by war.
 These schemes could include:

 **Crime.** In times of war, criminals and smugglers take advantage of lax law enforcement.
-Petty criminals and crime syndicates like [[the Myriad]] will need help moving illicit goods in and out of Dwendalian and Xhorhasian cities, and [[The Revelry|Revelry]] pirates will need loyal crew members to raid unprotected towns.
+Petty criminals and crime syndicates like [[The Myriad]] will need help moving illicit goods in and out of Dwendalian and Xhorhasian cities, and [[The Revelry|Revelry]] pirates will need loyal crew members to raid unprotected towns.

 **Disaster.** When a town is destroyed by advancing armies, or by a landslide caused by artillery, the common folk need help escaping.
 This could involve escorting noncombatants through no-man’s-land to a nearby town, or carving out a new settlement from the wilds.